onfido/flutter-sdk/README.md

 The SDK supports the customisation of colors and fonts used in the SDK flow.

 ### Android
-There is no configuration needed on Flutter SDK to enable it.
+ - There is no configuration needed on Flutter SDK to enable it.
 See [UI Customisation section on Android SDK](https://github.com/onfido/onfido-android-sdk#ui-customization) for more details.
+ - Starting from Flutter version 4.0.0, dark mode is now automatically supported.
+By default, the user’s active device theme will be applied to the SDK flow.
+**Note:**
+Dark mode cannot yet be forced on or off in Flutter.
+The user’s device theme will always be applied.

 ### iOS
 You can use the `IOSAppearance` object to customise the iOS application.